MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/iospy.md

 ---

 > [!NOTE]
-> IoSpy and IoAttack no longer ships in the WDK after Windows 10 Version 1703.
+> IoSpy and IoAttack are no longer available in the WDK after Windows 10 Version 1703.
 >
 > As an alternative to these tools, consider using the fuzzing tests available in the HLK.
 Here are a few to consider.
 >